Wani Swaka Lo Buluk

 Wani Lodu Swaka Lo Buluk (born 9 June 2001) is a Sudanese-Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
 Opting to forgo college basketball in the United States to begin his professional career in Australia, he made his debut for the Perth Wildcats in the NBL in 2018.
 He won two NBL championships with the Wildcats over three years before joining the Sydney Kings in 2021 and winning a third championship in 2022.
+He won his fourth NBL championship with Illawarra in 2025.
 He also helped the Warwick Senators win the West Coast Classic in 2020.

 Early life and career

 Swaka Lo Buluk was born in Sudan and moved to Perth as a four-year-old.
 He attended La Salle College in Perth and then spent two years at the Australian Institute of Sport's NBA Global Academy in Canberra.
 He also attended Lake Ginninderra College while at the AIS.

 Swaka Lo Buluk played two seasons in the South East Australian Basketball League (SEABL) with the BA Centre of Excellence.
 He averaged 2.4 points and 1.2 rebounds in 13 games in 2017 and then 1.6 points and 1.6 rebounds in five games in 2018.

-At the 2018 Under 18 National Championships, he helped Western Australia win the title, the state's first since 2001, scoring 16 points in the gold medal game.
+At the 2018 Under 18 National Championships, he played a key role in leading Western Australia to its first title since 2001, contributing 16 points in the gold medal game.